 Interest rate risk - prices of fixed-income securities generally increase when interest rates decline and decrease when interest rates increase.
 Prices of longer-term securities generally change more in response to interest rate changes than prices of shorter term securities.
-To the extent a Fund invests a substantial portion of its assets in fixed-income securities with longer-term maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions and may cause the value of the Fund's investments to decline significantly.
-Currently, interest rates are at or near historic lows, which may increase the Fund's exposure to the risks associated with rising interest rates.
+To the extent a Fund invests a substantial portion of its assets in fixed-income securities with longer-term maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions and may cause the value of a Fund's investments to decline significantly.
+Currently, interest rates are at or near historic lows.
+The interest earned on a Fund's investments in fixed-income securities may decline when prevailing interest rates fall.
+Declines in interest rates increase the likelihood that debt obligations will be pre-paid, which, in turn, increases these risks.
+Very low or negative interest rates may impact the yield of a Fund's investments in fixed-income securities and may increase the risk that, if followed by rising interest rates, a Fund's performance will be negatively impacted.
+A Fund is subject to the risk that the income generated by its investments in fixed-income securities may not keep pace with inflation.
 Recent and potential future changes in government policy may affect interest rates.